nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ![NginxLB Clusters 10-90](../media/nkl-clusters-10.png)

 Note:  The first time, an HTTP POST is required to ADD a new record to the KV store.
-Then you use an HTTP PATCH method to update an existing record, changing the ratio in memory, dynamically, with no reloads or restarts of Nginx required!
+Then after you use an HTTP PATCH method to update an existing record, changing the ratio value in memory, dynamically, with no reloads or restarts of Nginx required!

 Try a few more ratios, see how it works.
 If you review the `clusters.conf` file, you will discover what Ratios are provided for you.
 You can edit to suit your needs, or course.
 Notice the Map directive has a "default" set to "50".
 So if you make a mistake, it will Split at a 50/50 ratio.

 As you can see, if you set the Ratio to "0", Cluster1 receives NO TRAFFIC, and you can perform k8s maintenance, troubleshooting, upgrades, etc, with no impact to live traffic.
 Alternatively, you can set the Ratio to "100", and now Cluster2 receives NO TRAFFIC, and you can work on that cluster - with NO downtime required.

-Set the Split back to "50" when you testing is completed.
+Set the Split back to "50" when your testing is completed, and ask the boss for a raise.

 ## Prometheus and Grafana